coveooss/json-schema-for-humans/docs/examples/examples_md_nested_default/Configuration.md

 `md_nested` is the markdown template with collapsible nested sections.

+`techdocs` is optimized for TechDocs/MkDocs Material with collapsible admonitions.

 Must be one of:
 * "flat"
 * "js"
 * "js_offline"
 * "md"
 * "md_nested"
+* "md_sober"
+* "techdocs"

 </blockquote>
 </details>